 We all have had to make several adjustments during this new era of COVID-19

 restrictions and social distancing.
 One of the most significant and unique impacts on our children in particular has been the transition to virtual schooling and an increased use of computers and electronic devices.
-Children in South Florida, across the country and around the world have been attending school virtually for the past two months with no clear end in sight.

 This increase in computer, laptop and tablet use, has led Nicklaus Children’s Pediatric Ophthalmologist, Dr. Luxme Hariharan, to notice an increase in her virtual patients complaining of eye irritation and eye strain.
 Known fondly to her patients as “Dr. Lux”, she notes that several of her child and young adult patients have complaints associated with screen time including eye dryness, burning, stinging, and aching after a long day of virtual learning.